 - Please note that Canvas tracks your activity in the course such as when you access an assignment, a post in Announcements, my feedback within the revisions of your essays, and so forth, so when you are asked to read feedback by a certain date, please be sure to do so in order to make whatever adjustments are needed as you work on the next assignment.

 - It is completely inappropriate to lobby an instructor for a higher grade than the one that you are earning.
-If you would like clarification for a particular grade earned on an assignment, you’re welcome to come by my office during office hours at least seven full days after receiving your essay and after you have read the grading rubric, assignment, and the essay itself, but do not persist in making comments like, “But I’m an A student” and similar remarks.
+If you would like clarification for a particular grade earned on an assignment, you’re welcome to contact me during office hours at least five full days after receiving your essay grade and after you have read the grading rubric, assignment, and the essay itself, but do not persist in making comments like, “But I’m an A student” and similar remarks.
 I will answer questions about grades only privately during an office (Zoom) visit.
 Do not e-mail questions about your grade, and do not e-mail any messages at the end of the semester about trying to get a higher grade than the one that you earned.

 - This is our contract, so as an enrolled student in our class you understand your responsibilities and accept the conditions for being a student in it.
 Please speak to me if you have any questions.
 It is also a good idea to review the syllabus periodically throughout the term.
 Just because you couldn’t remember anything from the syllabus does not mean it does not apply to you.

 - I find learning and teaching to be very rewarding, and I really value playing a part in helping students reach their goals.
 I try to foster a healthy, comfortable environment in my classes, and I hope that you will sense that right away and allow it to help you reach your full potential.